What are OLED monitors?

 The disadvantages of OLED monitors

-Unlike the advantages of OLED monitors, the disadvantages are not so numerous and are, for the most part, currently being rectified.
-The largest problem facing OLED manufacturers is that organic materials used in OLED displays degrade over time, like any organic matter.
+Unlike the advantages the disadvantages are not so numerous and are, for the most part, currently being rectified.
+The largest problem facing manufacturers is that organic materials used in OLED displays degrade over time, like any organic matter.
 The most troublesome element of this degradation is that blue-emissive pixels degrade more rapidly than their red and green counterparts.
-This could potentially lead to colour balance issues over time and is of great concern for OLED PC monitors due to how frequently they would be used (unlike a small smartphone screen, for example, which spends most of its time on standby).
+This could potentially lead to colour balance issues over time and is of great concern for PC monitors due to how frequently they would be used (unlike a small smartphone screen, for example, which spends most of its time on standby).

 Where are we now?